mrkkrj/TrianglePP/README.md

 ![triangle-PP's File I/O](docs/pics/triangle-pp-testApp-File_IO.jpg)

-And, at last, you can also take a screenshot of your work by using the burger menu on directly, with Ctrl+I:
+And, at last, you can also take a screenshot of your work by either by using the burger menu, or directly with Ctrl+I shortcut:

 ![triangle-PP's File I/O](docs/pics/saving-as-image.png)